 Magnetic Resonance Imaging (MRI)

-A magnetic resonance imaging or MRI is a special device that uses powerful magnetic fields and radio waves to create accurate images of your spine, spinal cord, and nerves.
-The preferred testing method, an MRI enables professionals to view the spinal cord and surrounding soft tissue.
-While some may become claustrophobic within an MRI scanner or find the loud thumping sound disturbing, your health care professionals have methods of making the experience more comfortable.
+Magnetic resonance imaging, or MRI, is a special device that uses powerful magnetic fields and radio waves to create accurate images of your spine, spinal cord, and nerves.
+MRI enables professionals to view the spinal cord and surrounding soft tissue.
+While some may become claustrophobic within an MRI scanner or find the loud thumping sound disturbing, your healthcare professionals have methods of making the experience more comfortable.
 Whether you use earplugs or a distracting device such as a TV or headphones, there are many different ways to overcome anxiety regarding your MRI.
 Sometimes, you may even be given a general anesthetic to make the process more comfortable.

 Computerized Tomography (CT Scan)